rafalmas/gript/README.md

 ## External dependencies

-`gript` makes use of [node-gyp] (https://github.com/nodejs/node-gyp) which is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
+Gript makes use of [node-gyp] (https://github.com/nodejs/node-gyp) which is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
 To use [node-gyp] (https://github.com/nodejs/node-gyp) you will need some external dependencies, depending on your platform:

 **On Unix**